 Prior to assuming her role at Discovery, Alpert Romm spent more than 25 years at NBC Universal, most recently as Senior Vice President of Human Resources, overseeing the NBC TV Network and Studio divisions, NBC News and cable networks, including MSNBC, CNBC, USA, SCI FI and Bravo.
 In her NBC Universal career, Alpert Romm held roles as Vice President of Human Resources for NBC’s television network and NBC staff functions, as well as Vice President of Human Resources at CNBC and MSNBC where she oversaw human resource functions during the launch of MSNBC and played a key role in integrating Bravo and Telemundo into the NBC family of companies.

 Alpert Romm currently serves on the board of directors for Motor Trend Group, OWN and the Emma L. Bowen Foundation.
-Alpert Romm previously served on the board of directors for WICT and is the Chair of the board for the Emma L. Bowen Foundation.
-Alpert Romm was named CTHRA’s 2011 HR Leadership Excellence Award winner and, under her leadership, Discovery has also been honored by The Walter Kaitz Foundation, the T. Howard Foundation and Cablefax.
-She graduated cum laude from Brooklyn College with a Bachelor’s in Sociology and Speech.
+Alpert Romm previously served on the board of directors for WICT and as Chair of the board for the Emma L. Bowen Foundation.